-Business travel (Scope 3) and employees commuting (Scope 3) combined to represent the largest contributor to emissions.
-This suggests that the office's travel practices have a substantial carbon impact.
-Implementing measures such as promoting virtual meetings, utilizing video conferencing technology, and encouraging alternative modes of transportation can help reduce these emissions while maintaining business efficiency.
+Implementing measures such as promoting virtual meetings, utilizing video conferencing technology, and encouraging alternative modes of transportation can help reduce emissions from business travel, while maintaining business efficiency.
 To reduce emissions from employees commuting, PTEU could evaluate hybrid working schedule (in office and remotely) or offer incentives to use public transportation for commuting to office.